Bausch & Lomb: 20th century

-After 1945

 At a time when the cinema was being superseded by television, Bausch & Lomb developed improved optics for the CinemaScope process, which popularized the film-based anamorphic format and led most cinemas to double the widths of their screens.

-In 1965 Bausch & Lomb acquired patent for hydrogel contact lenses created by Czech scientists Otto Wichterle and Drahoslav Lím.
+In 1965 Bausch & Lomb acquired the patent for the hydrogel contact lenses created by Czech scientists Otto Wichterle and Drahoslav Lím.
 In 1971, after three years of development work, two years for the medical approval by the United States Food and Drug Administration and an investment of three million USD, Bausch + Lomb launched contact lenses made of Poly-HEMA.
 In contrast to the contact lenses previously available, made of glass and Lucite (acrylic glass), the new lenses were softer.
 They were marketed under the brand name "Soflens".

 In the 1970s, the company was a major producer of spectrophotometers for the dye and chemical business, such as the Spectronic 20.

 A massive restructuring of the company began in the mid-1980s.
 What had been the core divisions, the production of lenses for various purposes, were sold off.
 The sunglasses division was continued as Ray-Ban and kept selling well due to effective product placement.
 By the planned acquisition of other firms, such as Polymer Technology Corporation and Dr. Mann Pharma, existing business areas such as contact lens production were strengthened and new ones were initiated.

 In 1997, as a result of a series of company acquisitions, the division for the manufacture of surgical products was established.
 The Ray-Ban brand was sold in 1999 to the Italian Luxottica Group.

-Company developments in recent years
+21st century

 Since then, Bausch & Lomb has developed into a globally operating company which is one of the largest producers of contact lenses.
-Today, about 13,000 employees in 36 countries work for the firm.
-Total turnover for the year 2006 was estimated at US$2.29 billion.
+As of 2022, about 12,900 employees in approximately 100 countries work for the firm.

-Competitors in the international eye care products market are Johnson & Johnson, Allergan, Alcon and Ciba Vision (Novartis), MSD-Chibret and CooperVision.
+Competitors in the international eye care products market are Johnson & Johnson, Allergan, Alcon, MSD-Chibret, CooperVision, Menicon Co., Hoya Corporation, EssilorLuxottica and Carl Zeiss Meditec.

-Business areas

-Business areas are divided into three large divisions: